lshapz/minezweeper/README.md

 remaining todos:

-  1) if you click on number and you have flagged the same # of adjacent mines to the number, reveal surroundings
+  1) if you click on number and it has as many unclicked neighbors as you do remaining flags, flag those automatically

-    a check on each clickSquare dispatch, then iterate through nearby looking for flags, if the # matches iterate through non-flagged and dispatch clickSquare for them

   2) timer